• Skip to primary navigation

 Grilling fish and shellfish on grilling skewers is an easy way to grill small pieces of fish or small shellfish.
 The skewer allows you to flip the seafood easily and quickly.

-Try this with small shellfish with soft or partial shells (like shrimp), shellfish with the shell removed (like shell-off sea scallops), thick fish cut into cubes for kabobs.
+Try this with small shellfish with soft or partial shells (like shrimp), shellfish with the shell removed (like shell-off sea scallops), or thick fish cut into cubes for kabobs.

 How to Grill Fish on a Cast-Iron Skillet